ecrc/ExaGeoStatCPP/CONTRIBUTING.md

 - Default indentation is 4 spaces, and wrapped parameters have 4 spaces indent.

-- In ExaGeoStatCPP, we have 4 namespaces, as follows:
+- In ExaGeoStat-CPP, we have 4 namespaces, as follows:
-    - `exageostat::api`: This namespace contains the high-level drivers for the ExaGeoStatCPP functionalities that are provided to library users.
-These functions help users interact with the ExaGeoStatCPP framework and perform various statistical operations.
+    - `exageostat::api`: This namespace contains the high-level drivers for the ExaGeoStat-cpp functionalities that are provided to library users.
+These functions help users interact with the ExaGeoStat-cpp framework and perform various statistical operations.
-    - `exageostat::common`: This namespace contains all ExaGeoStatCPP common functionalities that might be used across the different modules of the ExaGeoStatCPP framework.
+    - `exageostat::common`: This namespace contains all ExaGeoStat-cpp common functionalities that might be used across the different modules of the ExaGeoStat-cpp framework.
-    - `exageostat::configurations`: This namespace contains all ExaGeoStatCPP configurations arguments and parsers.
+    - `exageostat::configurations`: This namespace contains all ExaGeoStat-cpp configurations arguments and parsers.
-      These functions are used to parse and set the configuration parameters for the ExaGeoStatCPP framework.
+      These functions are used to parse and set the configuration parameters for the ExaGeoStat-cpp framework.
     - `exageostat::data-generators`: This namespace is used to generate data sets.
-    - `exageostat::data-units`: This namespace is used for all ExaGeoStatCPP base data structures that the user should utilize and interact with.
+    - `exageostat::data-units`: This namespace is used for all ExaGeoStat-cpp base data structures that the user should utilize and interact with.
 These data units are used to represent the data and perform operations on it.
-    - `exageostat::helpers`: This namespace contains helper functions that can be used across the different modules of the ExaGeoStatCPP framework.
+    - `exageostat::helpers`: This namespace contains helper functions that can be used across the different modules of the ExaGeoStat-cpp framework.
-    - `exageostat::kernels`: These functions provide low-level implementations of the supported kernels offered by the ExaGeoStatCPP framework.
+    - `exageostat::kernels`: These functions provide low-level implementations of the supported kernels offered by the ExaGeoStat-cpp framework.
-    - `exageostat::linear-algebra-solvers`: This namespace is used for all ExaGeoStatCPP integrated linear algebra solvers libraries.
+    - `exageostat::linear-algebra-solvers`: This namespace is used for all ExaGeoStat-cpp integrated linear algebra solvers libraries.
-    - `exageostat::operators`: This namespace contains various operators used by the ExaGeoStatCPP framework.
+    - `exageostat::operators`: This namespace contains various operators used by the ExaGeoStat-cpp framework.
 These operators are used to perform various mathematical operations on the data sets.

 Use `clang-format` to check your C/C++ changes.